charliewahl/FloodRiskAnalysis/README.md

       1. **extent of merged DGM1**: this input is necessary to get the `gdal_calc.py` running properly an of course for defining a Region of Interest  we need to specify the extent of our Project.
 For simplicity reasons we used the extent of the merged DGM1 `riesa_merged`, which will atomaticially be calculated after setting the Rasterlayer as an input here.

       2. In **Landuse reprojected** we will need the unpacked Vector Layer `DE009L2_DRESDEN_UA2018.shp` from the `Landuse Shapefiles` folder from the steps before.
-While running th Model, the Landuse Layer will be split into categories and  eventually given weights according to the vunerability of the chosen categories (for more details have look at `documentation`or **`FloodRiskModel.png`).
+While running the Model, the Landuse Layer will be split into categories and  eventually given weights according to the vunerability of the chosen categories (for more details have look at `documentation`or **`FloodRiskModel.png`).

       3. **DGM1 merged + reprojected** is the preprocessed Raster Layer `Riesa_merged` which on the one hand side will be used for creating an Area of Interest for our project and on the other hand side it will work as the fundamental input for our Flood Risk Secenarios by `Filling Sinks (Wang & Liu)` and using the `Gdal_calc`.